Brand Guidelines

 Clear Space

-Maintain clear space equal to the height of the letter "B" in the wordmark on all sides of the logo.
-Treat this as a hard rule on signage, ads, and any layout where the logo competes with other elements.
+Keep clear space on all sides equal to the height of the "B" in the wordmark.
+A hard rule wherever the logo shares space with other elements.

 Minimum Size